Skip to content Skip to search

 • Constipation

-• Blue lumps under the skin
+• Blue coloured lumps under the skin

-What should I do if I am worried my child has neuroblastoma?
+What should I do if I’m worried?

 Diagnosis